natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/AH%20Mk.1%20Apache.md

 '''Pros:'''

-* Excellent ground attack armaments like the unique Hellfire missile and accurate 30 mm cannon, as well as the Starstreak missile against light targets
+* Every guided weapon, including AAM, is controlled by locking the weapon, which can be done both by pilot (who also controls radar) or gunner, so the only way to stop missiles from hitting is to completely destroy the Apache itself
+* Starstreak AAM can be used to destroy light tanks and SPAA, this Apache can be spawned at the start of an RB match with both rockets and AAM, effectively making it the cheapest and/or meanest early attack helicopter
-* Decent anti-helicopter ability with the Starstreak, can compete with [[Ka-50]] and [[Ka-52]]
+* Decent anti-helicopter ability with the Starstreak, which does not care about flares, and can compete with [[Ka-50]] and [[Ka-52]]
 * Adequate speed and manoeuvrability
-* Advanced countermeasure system with Radar Warning Receiver and Missile Alert Warning
+* Advanced countermeasure system with Radar Warning Receiver and Missile Alert Warning, although MAW can easily drain all the flares
 * Good overall durability with two pilots
-* Longbow radar.
+* Longbow radar can locate tanks and sort-of warn about approaching enemy aircraft at a slow rate if needed
-* Can carry up to 16 Hellfire missiles
+* Can carry up to 16 Hellfire missiles in full late-game ATGM loadout
 * Better engines than the American AH-64D Apache - slight increase in speed

 '''Cons:'''

-* Easily destroyed by [[Ka-50]] and [[Ka-52]], and enemy airplanes
-* Hellfire missiles have a long time to target
+* Cannot be simply flown at 100% collective, especially when pilot needs to quickly turn around, can be very needy
+* Every weapon on this Apache, including AAM, is controlled by locking the weapon, so you can't multitask and can only fight one target at a time, can be easily overwhelmed
+* Cannon can only be controlled by the gunner, who is prone to being shot when helicopter is under heavy fire ** If gunner is knocked out and the scope was off-set off the last target, the helicopter will continue to off-set weapons away from targets in the same manner and it will be impossible to fix, which can hinder performance due to the AAM also being laser guided
-* Unreliably performing Starstreak missiles - cannot easily take down approaching jets or helicopters
+* Easily destroyed by enemy aircraft if they are not detected beforehand ** Unreliably performing Starstreak missiles - cannot easily take down approaching jets or helicopters if they are closer than 4 km away and/or do not approach Apache directly
+** Although the cannon is extremely lethal, the autopilot accuracy beyond 1 km range is rather bad and gets even worse when helicopter is moving around
+** Radar can only scan ground or air at the same time and anti-air radar is extremely slow
+* The particular Hellfire missiles used on this helicopter have a long time to target and often waste time on upholding the launch protocol (going up to then fall down) even when target is at close range, unless the Apache is literally falling down onto the target

 == History ==
 <!--''Describe the history of the creation and combat usage of the helicopter in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).''-->